chevereto/v4-docs/developer/how-to/debug.md

 Debug enables to dump information about errors that may be affecting the software functionality.
 If Chevereto isn't working properly it will require debugging to understand the situation.

+## Debug in production

+Enable debug at [Settings > System > Debug Errors](https://v4-admin.chevereto.com/settings/system.html#debug-errors).
+By enabling this Chevereto will debug errors to the screen, but only to administrators.

+## Debug in development

+In development context debug can be [configured](../../application/configuration/configuring.md) using [environment variables](../../application/configuration/environment.md#debug-variables). **Beware** when configuring debug this fashion as it will apply **to all users** of the system.

 ## XR Debug

 <p><img alt="XR Debug" width="17%" class="float-left margin-1em" src="../../src/products/xr/logo.svg"></p>

 👏 Chevereto V4 includes **built-in support** for [XR Debug](https://xr-docs.chevere.org), an Open Source remote debugger also made by us.
 This enables to easily debug Chevereto without requiring any extra dependency.

-You can [enable XR Debug](https://v4-admin.chevereto.com/settings/system.html#enable-xr) server to get live debug messages, enabling you to save/export those for handling it over when [requesting help](troubleshoot.md#getting-help).
+XR Debug for Chevereto is mostly for development purposes.
+However, you can also [enable XR Debug](https://v4-admin.chevereto.com/settings/system.html#enable-xr) server to get live debug messages, enabling you to save/export those for handling it over when [requesting help](troubleshoot.md#getting-help).

 ### XR Debug Server

-Check the [XR Debug Server](https://xr-docs.chevere.org/server/) documentation for instructions for running the debug server.
+XR Debug is a web application.
+Check the [XR Debug Server](https://xr-docs.chevere.org/server/) documentation for the full instructions on running the debug server.

-### Built-in XR Debug server

-Run the following command to spawn the built-in XR Debug server:

 ```php
 app/vendor/bin/xrserver -p 27420
 ```

-## Configuring debug

-### Production

-Enable debug at [System > Debug Errors](https://v4-admin.chevereto.com/settings/system.html#debug-errors).
-Enabling this Chevereto will display the errors, but only to administrators.

-## Development

-Debug can be also [configured](../../application/configuration/configuring.md) using [environment variables](../../application/configuration/environment.md#debug-variables).
-Beware when configuring debug this fashion as it will apply **to all users** of the system.

-### Debug level
+## Debug level

-💡 Depending on the work context debug needs to be configured accordingly.

 ::: warning Note on debug levels
 Error level >= 2 is not recommended for production environments.
 Is not safe to print the errors to the screen, handle it with care.